Jonesywolf/harry-potter-paintings/README.md

 ### Server stuff
 - [ ] Test local connections using an Ethernet Switch
 - [ ] Investigate how to send images, do we need a database?
 - [ ] See if you can run it on a Raspberry Pi
+### Game stuff
+- [ ] Create a test pygame
+### Performace stuff
+- [ ] Run everything in separate processes or take advantage of multiple cores for performance